awwx/fcop/CODE_OF_CONDUCT.md

  * **Interaction**.
 We define _interaction_ as any one-on-one _communication_, physical contact (with person or property), close proximity, or persistent gaze.
 Explicitly excluded from this definition is opt-in, broadcast-based _communication_ within the _community_.
  * **Members**.
 We define a _member_ of the _community_ to be any _civil_ individual who we allow to actively participate in the _community_.
  * **Personal Attribute**.
 We define _personal attribute_ to be an individual as a whole, or the presence or absence of any individual characteristic, including but not limited to age, body mods, ethnic origin, gender, gender-expression, gender-orientation, intellectual disability, physical appearance, physical disability, presented appearance, race, sex, sexual preferences, sexual-orientation, size, skin color, and strength; attitudes, beliefs, moral systems, personality traits, political views, religions, and values; facts, including address, job title, membership in categories or groups, membership in communities, profession, real name, salary, and type and extent of education.
  * **Professional Sabotage**.
 We define _professional sabotage_ to be any _behavior_ that does have or is intended to have the effect of harming a _member's_ career, including but not limited to attempting to no-platform, blackball, or fire a _member_, or stealing or taking credit for the work of a _member_; or encouraging others to engage in such _behavior_.
-Explicitly excluded from _professional sabotage_ is all harmful _behavior_ that is exclusively motivated by and _communicated_ in terms of the _member_'s failure to fulfill their professional duties.
+Explicitly excluded from _professional sabotage_ is all harmful _communication_ that is exclusively motivated by and _communicated_ in terms of the _member_'s failure to fulfill their professional duties.
  * **Prying**.
-We define _prying_ to be any unauthorized attempt to infer the _communication_ of semi-private forms of communication (including phone calls, direct messages, texts, private conversations), or to infer content on private devices or private channels of communication belonging to other _members_.
+We define _prying_ to be any unauthorized attempt (whether legal or illegal) to infer the _communication_ of semi-private forms of communication (including phone calls, direct messages, texts, private conversations), or to infer content on private devices or private channels of communication belonging to other _members_.
  * **Retaliation**.
 We define _retaliation_ as the imposition of any _negative consequence_ on a _member_ for their unofficial resolution or reporting of an _incident_, or for their participation in such resolution or reporting (including participation as _arbiter_), where _negative consequence_ is defined as any consequence that does or is intended to have the effect of harming the _member's_ career.
- * **Shaming**.
-We define _shaming_ as the _communication_ of the idea that any _personal attribute_ of any person is inferior, including all personal insults and ad hominem.
-Explicitly excluded from _shaming_ is all _communication_ of the idea that objective, falsifiable statements espoused by a _member_ are inconsistent, unsupported, or falsified, as well as _communication_ of the idea that some _personal attributes_ offer an advantage or disadvantage in obtaining specified measurable objectives.
+ * **Insulting**.
+We define _insulting_ as any _communication_ of the idea that any _personal attribute_ of any person is inferior, including all personal insults and ad hominem.
+Explicitly excluded from _insulting_ is all _communication_ of the idea that objective, falsifiable statements espoused by a _member_ are inconsistent, unsupported, or falsified, as well as _communication_ of the idea that some _personal attributes_ offer an advantage or disadvantage in obtaining specified measurable objectives.
  * **Stereotype**.
 We define a _stereotype_ to be a belief in the presence of a _personal attribute_ of an individual based on their perceived membership in some unrelated or loosely related group or category.
  * **Stereotyping**.
 We define _stereotyping_ as _communication_ of a _stereotype_.
  * **Violation**.
 We define _violation_ as an actual infringement of FCOP as determined by an _arbiter_.
  * **Violator**.
 We define _violator_ as an _accused member_ who has broken the terms and conditions of FCOP, as determined by an _arbiter_.
  * **Uncivil**.
 We define _uncivil_ individuals as individuals for whom one or more of the following currently hold:
-    * We believe the individual likely to engage in _criminal behavior_, and we or other _members_ have contacted authorities to report the behavior that motivated this belief.
+    * We believe the individual likely to engage in _criminal behavior_, and we or other individuals have contacted authorities to report the behavior that motivated this belief.
     * We believe the individual likely to engage in _community sabotage_, and the individual has participated in previous _community sabotage_ or there is credible evidence suggesting the individual is planning to engage in future _community sabotage_.
     * We believe the individual likely to engage in _professional sabotage_, and the individual has participated in previous _professional sabotage_ or there is credible evidence suggesting the individual is planning to engage in future _professional sabotage_.
  * **Unprofessional Behavior**.
-We define _unprofessional behavior_ as _discrimination_, _harassing_, _prying_, _shaming_, and _stereotyping_ during _active participation_, and _doxxing_ and _retaliating_ during _inactive participation_.
+We define _unprofessional behavior_ as _discrimination_, _harassing_, _prying_, _insulting_, and _stereotyping_ during _active participation_, and _doxxing_ and _retaliating_ during _inactive participation_.
  * **We**.
 We define _we_ to be those who have the actual or legal ability to impose FCOP-prescribed consequences on _violators_ within the physical or virtual boundaries of the _community_.

 ## License

-This work is licensed under [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode), with an exception that allows the creation of derivative works that are exclusively created and used for the submission of pull requests to the [official FCOP repository](http://github.com/fantasylandinst/fcop/).
-By submitting a pull request, you unconditionally and irrevocably assign and transfer all ideas, concepts, copyrighted materials and trademarks within the submission to Fantasyland Institute of Learning.
+This work is licensed under [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode), with the following two exceptions:

+ * We allow the creation of derivative works that are exclusively created and used for the submission of pull requests to the [official FCOP repository](http://github.com/fantasylandinst/fcop/).
+By submitting such a pull request, you unconditionally and irrevocably assign and transfer all ideas, concepts, copyrighted materials and trademarks within the submission to Fantasyland Institute of Learning.
+ * We allow the creation of derivative works that strip out all references to "FCOP" and "Fantasyland Institute of Learning", and license all such derivative works under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).